 Texas and California are also the two most populous states and so would benefit from electoral reforms that would stop the Senate and presidential contest rules from continuing to overrepresent small states like Rhode Island in favor of big ones like Florida.
 Indeed, Florida too has commonalities with the Southwest: it is populous, sunny and Spanish.

 Texas and California, when combined with Arizona, New Mexico, Nevada, Utah and Colorado, have 24 percent of the Electoral College seats in the United States.
 Between 1928 and 1964, Texas and California voted for the same candidate in nine out of ten elections in a row: three Republicans, six Democrats.
 Could it happen again?
 It seems extremely unlikely to this year, but the longer-term future is less certain.
 Indeed, Texas, with its enormous population, its twentieth-century history as a purple state and its position straddling both the Southwest and the Southeast, is in some ways arguably America’s truest swing state.
 It has simply forgotten how to fly.

-This article originally appeared at Future Economics, March 4, 2016.
+This story first appeared at Future Economics, March 4, 2016.